niiknow/xstore/README.md

 Do not use xstore for sensitive data.
 Since xstore is a hack for storing data across domain, security will be an issue for storing sensitive data.
 If you must store sensitive data, then you should implement some kind of server-side storage.
 Alternatively, you can use SaaS service such as firebase or parsed.com to acheive the same goal.

 # Disclaimer
 This code is provided AS-IS under the knowledge that data type, storage, and security is the responsibility of the end-user.
 Effort has also been made in this document to warn user of security issue with storing of sensitive data.
-The author is in NO WAY responsible for issue such as sensitive data breach, as a result of the using this code.
+The author is in NO WAY responsible for issue such as sensitive data breach as a result of the using this code.